nagi/findaface/README.md

 * max_size: Objects bigger than this are ignored.

 ### Using multiple cascades
 If you add multiple cascades then they will be applied in turn.
-If any of the cascades matche, findaface returns true.
+If any of the cascades match, then findaface returns true.
+You should add cascades before the first call to `has_face?` (unless you also want the default cascade to be applied).
 ```
-Findaface.add_cascade(
+findaface = Findaface.new
+findaface.add_cascade(
   {
     cascade:'haarcascades/haarcascade_mcs_nose.xml',
     fussyness:6,